The Makeup Industry’s Darkest Secret Is Hiding In Your Makeup Bag

 The two trudge along a dirt trail that snakes through the outskirts of the small village where they live.
 Like sparkly breadcrumbs, mica leads the way.
 What starts as a fine sheen turns into large silver shards as you get closer to the mines.
 When they arrive, kids are already pouring out of holes in the ground, their cheeks and clothes caked with glittery dust.

-If Pooja’s lucky, she’ll make between 20 to 30 rupees for a day’s work (converted to roughly 39 to 58 cents in Canadian currency at time of publication).
+If Pooja’s lucky, she’ll make between 20 and 30 rupees for a day’s work (which converts to roughly 22p to 33p).
 Not only is her work keeping her from attending school, but it also puts her in harm’s way every single day.
-If a mine collapses while she’s inside — a daily risk for the estimated 22,000 kids that work in the mica mines in neighbouring states of Jharkhand and Bihar — it could leave her injured, paralyzed, or dead.
+If a mine collapses while she’s inside — a daily risk for the estimated 22,000 kids that work in the mica mines in neighbouring states of Jharkhand and Bihar — it could leave her injured, paralysed or dead.
 It’s a risk she’s all too aware of.
 The tops of her hands are already scarred from sharp, fallen rocks and she often thinks about a boy her age who died in a nearby mine when it collapsed.

 Advertisement